-- Physical distancing will be maintained both inside and outside as reasonably possible.
+- Social distancing will be maintained both inside and outside as reasonably possible.

 - The draw will be conducted inside the Legion and displayed on the large screen monitor for patrons to see and for the videographer to film.
 The number of persons allowed to attend will be limited by provincial rules.

-- The Legion is a locked facility and security is maintained 24 hours per day.
-Members of the Legion and the general public are allowed access during business hours of operation.
+f) The Legion is a locked facility and security is maintained 24 hours per day.
+Members of the Legion and the general public are allowed access during business hours of operation;

-- Security of the facility is maintained by the RCL Captain A. Roy Brown Branch 192 membership in accordance with their policies and procedures.
+h) Security of the facility is maintained by the Branch 192 membership in accordance with their policies and procedures.

-- As the progressive pot grows, the CPDMH Foundation and RCL Captain A. Roy Brown Branch 192 will determine what extra security measures are required to maintain social distancing protocols and will follow all rules and regulations established by the Province, and the applicable departments.
+i) As the progressive pot grows, the CPDMH Foundation and Branch 192 will determine what extra security measures are required to maintain social distancing protocols and will follow all rules and regulations established by the Province, and the applicable departments.